 About the reviewer

-Sahil Badruddin is a senior at the The University of Texas at Austin pursuing a triple major in Chemical Engineering, Religious Studies (with a focus on Islam) and History.
+Sahil Badruddin is a graduate of the The University of Texas at Austin with majors in Chemical Engineering, Religious Studies (with a focus on Islam) and History.
 His research interests include prophetic history and authority as well as Ismaili thought and history.

 Article: Sahil Badruddin